Introducing AI Commit

 aicommit has made me stop dreading the “write a good commit message” part of the workflow.
 And yes, the command being aic is an entirely deliberate Alice In Chains reference — if you’re going to type something dozens of times a day, it might as well be named after a great band.
 The project is open source and on GitHub:

-It’s at v0.0.5 right now, so there are still rough edges — native Anthropic API support and Ollama integration are both on the roadmap, as is interactive diff splitting and config profiles.
+It’s at v0.0.6 now, with commit splitting, repo visualisations, and native Anthropic, Groq, and Ollama support all landed in this release.
+There are still rough edges — config profiles and platform PR API integration are both on the roadmap.
 If you give it a go and hit anything odd, or have a feature you’d like to see, issues and pull requests are very welcome.

 Comments